roboflow/inference/docs/inference_helpers/inference_cli.md

 Roboflow Inference CLI offers a lightweight interface for running the Roboflow inference server locally or the Roboflow Hosted API.

-To create custom inference server Docker images, go to the parent package, <a href="https://pypi.org/project/inference/" target="_blank">Roboflow Inference</a>.
+To create custom Inference server Docker images, go to the parent package, <a href="https://pypi.org/project/inference/" target="_blank">Roboflow Inference</a>.

 <a href="https://roboflow.com" target="_blank">Roboflow</a> has everything you need to deploy a computer vision model to a range of devices and environments.
 Inference supports object detection, classification, and instance segmentation models, and running foundation models (CLIP and SAM).